From Minimal Strings towards Jackiw-Teitelboim Gravity: On their Resurgence, Resonance, and Black Holes: String Equations: Perturbative and Nonperturbative

 Variational derivation $\delta_{u} \CS = 0$ immediately yields the above unconventionally-normalized string-equation if one recalls that the KdV potentials satisfy \cite{gd75} $\frac{\delta}{\delta u} \int \rmd z\, R_{\ell+1} \left[u\right] = - \left( \ell+\frac{1}{2} \right) R_\ell \left[u\right]$.} is \cite{gm90b} \be \left(-1\right)^{k} \frac{2^{k+1}\, k!}{\left( 2k-1 \right)!!}\, R_k \left[ u(z) \right] = z. \ee

 Note that the Gel'fand--Dikii KdV potentials are predetermined, in which case the string equation only really depends on the multicritical index $k$, and is in this sense universal.
-For example, for the $k=2$ or $(2,3)$ multicritical theory it follows\footnote{Herein the $\frac{1}{3}$ normalization corresponds to a matrix-model origin with an even potential; for an odd potential the normalization would have turned out to be $\frac{1}{6}$ instead.} \be u^2 - \frac{1}{3} u'' = z. \ee
+For example, for the $k=2$ or $(2,3)$ multicritical theory it follows\footnote{Herein the $\frac{1}{3}$ normalization corresponds to a matrix-model origin with an even potential; for an odd potential the normalization would have turned out to be $\frac{1}{6}$ instead.
+Because of the symmetry of the even potential, our choice of normalization leads to a doubling of the free energy, hence the factor of $\frac{1}{2}$ in \eqref{eq:u-to-F_ds}, which is required for matching the topological recursion results.} \be u^2 - \frac{1}{3} u'' = z. \ee

 This is the famous Painlev\'e~I equation, which has been previously studied via the use of resurgence and transseries (in similar contexts) in \cite{gikm10, asv11}.
 For the $k=3$ or $(2,5)$ multicritical theory one finds instead \be u^3 - u u'' - \frac{1}{2} \left( u' \right)^2 + \frac{1}{10} u'''' = z. \ee